 Interested in giving back to our fantastic community this winter?
-We’ve compiled a list of local charities and how we can all help them, starting today.
+We’ve updated our annual list of local charities and how we can all help them, starting today.
 Our neighbors need our help more than ever, as the pandemic has exacerbated problems from homelessness to hunger.
 Thank you for considering spending a little time or money on a new, or familiar, cause today.

 Greenwich United Way